lucasjoliveau/doc/en/applications/finance/fiscal_localizations/switzerland.md

     * For 3.7% taxes: Switzerland VAT Form: grid 342 base, Switzerland VAT Form: grid 342 tax

-You’ll find below, as examples, the correct configuration for all taxes included in Odoo by default
+You’ll find below, as examples, the correct configuration for all taxes included in Konvergo ERP by default

 **Tax Name** | **Rate** | **Label on Invoice** | **Tax Group (effective from V10)** | **Tax Scope** | **Tag**
 ---|---|---|---|---|---